FabiowQuixada/isml-linter/README.md

 When run, Isml Linter will generate two files under "isml-linter/output/" in your project's root directory.
 One of these files is the main output file, which lists all the enabled broken rules (file by file, line by line), and the other is a compiled version of it, so you have a good overview of the current status of your templates.

-## Updating to Version 3.0.0
+## Updating to Version 3+

-Please note that this update is automated, i.e., you won't need to do anything, not even run a single command.
+Please note that the following update is automated if you're upgrading from versions older than 3.0.0.
+You won't need to do anything, not even run a single command.
 Of course, you'll still need to add the generated changes to your repository.

 This section exists in order for you to know that a minor, but fundamental update will take place in the configuration file: